duncanamps/xa80/README.md

 * .log file containing errors encountered during the assembly
 * .map file containing the symbol information
 * .com file containing the actual machine code which can be executed on, for example, CP/M machines
-* .obj80 file which creates the object code and symbol information suitable for use with a linker **(NOT IMPLEMENTED)**
-* .dbg80 file containing debug information such as symbols, source lines, etc. for use with a simulator **(NOT IMPLEMENTED)**

 #### Key features